 How to Build and Manage Your Poker Bankroll for Long-Term Success

 Building and managing your poker bankroll is one of the most important skills for long-term success in poker.
 Regardless of your skill level, proper bankroll management allows you to weather losing streaks and stay in the game when others go bust.
-In this blog, we’ll discuss strategies for building a strong bankroll, managing it wisely, and avoiding common mistakes that lead to ruin.

 The first step in bankroll management is determining the appropriate bankroll size for the games you’re playing.
 The stakes and format of your game, whether cash games, tournaments, or sit-and-gos, will dictate how large your bankroll should be.
 One of the most common mistakes new players make is jumping into high-stakes games without an adequate bankroll.
 To avoid going broke, it’s important to start with small stakes and gradually build your bankroll over time.
 This strategy minimizes your risk and allows you to gain experience without losing significant amounts of money.